 - Fictional and Mythical Bridges

 Parts of Bridge Structures

 - Major Parts of Bridge Structures as below

 - Pier Cap

 What is Pier?

-This Piers provide vertical supports for spans at intermediate of different points and perform both main functions: transferring vertical superstructure loads to the foundations and resisting horizontal forces acting on this bridge.
+This pier of a bridge provides vertical supports for spans at intermediate points and performs both main functions: transferring vertical superstructure loads to the foundations and resisting horizontal forces acting on the bridge.